The great Sighthound legacy

 2 specimens from Mr. Wilke's Ossee di Swinemeude kennel

 These specimens were the founders of the “di Solcio” kennel, to which the Springinsfeld dogs were later added.
-Around the same time, Countess Montecuccoli started her "di Peltrengo" kennel, with 2 dogs imported from Germany and so in the years 1926 - 1927 45 Pli were registered in the Italian herd book PLI, of which 17 imported dogs and 28 born in Italy (see Deutsches Windhundzuchtbuch Bd VI / 1932, page 504 and page 70 of the book of the Marchesa Incontri “Il piccolo levriero Italiano”)
+More or less in the same period the Countess Montecuccoli started her breeding “di Peltrengo”, with 2 dogs imported from Germany and so in the years 1926 – 1927 45 Pli were registered in the Italian genealogical book PLI, of which 17 imported dogs and 28 born in Italy (see Deutsches Windhundzuchtbuch Bd VI/1932, page 504 and page 70 of the book of the Marchesa Incontri “Il piccolo levriero Italiano”)

 It is very sad that the Marchesa in her book considered Count Cavallini, this great pioneer of the rebirth of the breed, only with a single sentence without highlighting the merit he had in the reconstruction of the PLI kennel in Italy. )